087 551 0524

 The art of recognising the roots of a client's problem, and working with him or her to overcome this can be learned only through experience, practice, self knowledge, and constant attentiveness.

 As leaders and specialists in the field of massage training.
 We pledge to give our students the correct guidance and insightful support continually whenever they require it.
-We make a commitment to honor and respect each individual person who comes to us to engage in true, ethical and legitimate learning for self improvement, empowerment and to touch the lives of others in a positive way.
+We make a commitment to honour and respect each individual person who comes to us to engage in true, ethical and legitimate learning for self improvement, empowerment and to touch the lives of others in a positive way.
 We will guide, mentor and coach each person to reach his/her fullest potential and offer our assistance whenever needed to reach success and achieve their goals.
 This commitment has applied, does apply and will apply to all who have qualified with us, those who are currently with us and all future students.
 We commit to this for the upliftment of standards in our industry, for the growth of the natural and holistic health industry, and for the success of all individuals that are a part of this beautiful and rewarding industry.